usmansbk/sequelize-graphql-auth-service/README.md

 ## Coding standard

 This template makes use of Eslint AirBnB coding guidelines and import alias.
 All aliases are prefixed with a `~`.
 To add a new alias, update the `jsconfig.json`, `.eslintrc.js`, and `babel.config.json` files.
 We also make use of Husky precommit hook to enforce standard.

+Model specific logic should be move to their associated data sources, and resolver errors should be handled using `exception wrapping` technique.